Chickenpox (Varicella) (cont.)

 - What are chickenpox symptoms and signs?
 How long does chickenpox last?

 - What are the possible complications of chickenpox?

 What are treatment options for chickenpox?

 Most of the treatments for chickenpox are aimed at decreasing the symptoms, such as severe itching.
-A non-aspirin analgesic like acetaminophen (Tylenol) can be used to decrease the fevers and aches often associated with the initial presentation of the viral infection.
-Children should never be given acetylsalicylic acid (Aspirin) or aspirin-containing cold medications because of the risks for developing Reye's syndrome (a severe acquired metabolic disease associated with liver and brain dysfunction and death).
+A non-aspirin analgesic like acetaminophen (Tylenol) can be used to decrease the fevers and aches.
+Children should never be given acetylsalicylic acid (aspirin) or aspirin-containing cold medications because of the risks for developing Reye's syndrome (a severe brain disease associated with liver and brain dysfunction and death).

 In addition to medications, there are also preventive measures that are needed.
 For young children, it is important to keep nails trimmed in order to minimize injury due to scratching and to control the risks for secondary bacterial infections like impetigo or Staphylococcus (staph infection).

 Lastly, in severe cases or people at high risk for severe disease, acyclovir (Zovirax) can be prescribed.
-Acyclovir is an antiviral medication which has been used to shorten the duration of the infection.
-This medication has only been shown to be affective if started within one to two days of onset of the rash associated with chickenpox.
-Most commonly, this treatment is reserved for patients with other diagnoses which put them at risk for severe disease (severe skin diseases, immunodeficiency).
+Acyclovir is an antiviral drug that has been used to shorten the duration of the infection.
+This medication has only been shown to be effective if started within one to two days of onset of the chickenpox rash.
+Most commonly, this treatment is reserved for patients with other diagnoses that put them at risk for severe disease (adults, pregnant women, severe skin diseases, immunodeficiency).